AngelJumbo/starvoyage/README.md

 Star Voyage creates an interactive starfield effect that simulates traveling through space.
 You can adjust the speed, toggle warp mode, and customize the visual elements.

-Built using vanilla JavaScript and HTML5 Canvas API.
-No external dependencies required.